The CT Hurricanes are excited to announce our 2018 Brass Education Team.

 Brendan Michalko is a graduate of The Sunderman Conservatory at Gettysburg College where he earned a Bachelor of Science degree in Music Education.
 While at Gettysburg College, Brendan played trumpet and mellophone in the Bullets Marching Band.
-He is currently enrolled at Western Connecticut State University where he will complete his Master’s Degree in Music Education in May.
+He has also received his Master’s Degree in Music Education from Western Connecticut State University.

-Brendan is looking forward to starting his first season with the Hurricanes!
+Brendan is looking forward to starting his second season with the Hurricanes!